API

 • result

-The result of the operation.
+Request result.
 Can take the following values:

-error - operation error.
-Files are not created.
+error - request error.
+Files not created.

 • create_id